 Although of course Lithuania is more Catholic and Latvia ultimately more Lutheran, in both cases the old pagan traditions were able to live on.
-This was partly because of foreign domination, actually.
-The pagan traditions would be better known among the Lithuanian and Latvian peasants, whereas the ruling classes, whether they were Polish, Russian, German, or Swedish, were not very interested in the native traditions.
-That kind of gave space for them to continue.
+This was actually partly because of foreign domination.
+The pagan traditions would be better known among the Lithuanian and Latvian peasants, whereas the ruling classes - whether they were Polish, Russian, German, or Swedish - were not very interested in native traditions.
+That kind of gave space for them to live on and thrive.

-There is certainly some romanticisation, however, a lot of people keep up with scholarly research, so I think they many pagans actually have a pretty nuanced, accurate view.
-There will be arguments about how to interpret this or that, or whether something was really done this way, or that way.
+There is certainly some romanticisation, however, a lot of people keep up with scholarly research, so I think that many pagans actually have a pretty nuanced, accurate view of the past.
+There will be arguments about how to interpret this or that aspect, or whether something was really done this way, or that way.
 I know on some occasions, people have actually quit these movements because they were so upset at what they felt was an incorrect interpretation, or reconstruction of a kind of head covering, for example.

-I think there is romanticism on an emotional level, but it's countered by an intellectual awareness that there are a lot of gaps in knowledge about the past.
+I think there is romanticism on an emotional level, but it's countered by an intellectual awareness that there are a lot of gaps in our knowledge of the past.

 In the past, was it an actual doctrine, or religion, or was it just how you lived on a farm with the seasons?

-So where's the line between just recreating history, and living according to a moral, spiritual structure?
+So where's the line between simply recreating history, and living according to a moral, spiritual structure?

 Here we get to the problem of how we define religion, because if we take the Christian church as the paradigm of religion, then anything that doesn't look like the Christian church will not seem like a religion.

-What you're saying is a very important issue, though, because it would seem to be true that in the pre-Christian times people weren't really conscious of following a “religion,” per se.
-It's only in later times that we look at what they were doing and say 'oh, they see the river as sacred, they see the sun and the tree as sacred, they're singing songs about these things, they're dancing like the sun, seems pretty damn religious.'
-That is a modern interpretation, however, so I think that what people have seen is that making it into a religion today is a way to preserve the old traditions, including the spiritual content.
+What you're saying is a very important issue, though, because it would seem to be true that in pre-Christian times people weren't really conscious of following a “religion”, per se.
+It's only in later times that we look at what they were doing and say 'Oh, they see the river as sacred.
+They see the sun and the tree as sacred.
+They're singing songs about these things.
+They're dancing like the sun.
+Seems pretty damn religious'.
+That is a modern interpretation, however.
+I think that what people have seen is that making it into a religion today is a way to preserve the old traditions, including their spiritual content.

 So, we tend to kind of put the structure of Christianity onto other religions?

-Yes, but what's really funny, is that some would say that Ernests Brastiņš, the man who created this organisation of Dievturi back in the '20s and '30s, did it in a somewhat Christian format.
+Yes.
+What's really funny, is that some would say that Ernests Brastiņš, the man who created this organisation of Dievturi back in the 1920s and 1930s, did it in a somewhat Christian format.
 He created a kind of meeting structure that was not unlike a Lutheran church service, and I believe he even wanted an organ in the room.
 He also proposed that there be a kind of trinity of Latvian deities - Dievs, Māra, Laima.
-And if anyone knows anything about Christianity, you come across the trinity pretty fast.
-I would not, however, take that as anything negative.
-I think in adapting religions over time, it's natural to make use of elements you see around you that you see as working well, so you could say that the Dievturi organisation may be a bit like a church, but so what?
+And if anyone knows anything about Christianity, you know that the trinity is central.
+I would not, however, take that as something negative.
+I think in adapting religions over time, it's natural to make use of elements you see around you that you see as working well.
+So you could say that the Dievturi organisation may be a bit like a church, but so what?
 If church organisation works well, if you want to use it for your traditions, and you want to adapt it, I see nothing wrong with that.

 Can you talk more about the Latvian symbols?

 I have to confess that it's not something I have really delved into deeply.
-The symbol I've been most interested in is the thunder cross that has associations of the 1930s and the Pērkoņkrusts movement, the thunder cross movement, and possible right wing fascist associations because it has similarities to the swastika.
-I have discussed this a lot with my students who ask me whether I don't think it's unfair for Latvia to be blamed for the Nazi swastika, when the Latvian thunder cross is something quite separate.
+The symbol I've been most interested in is the thunder cross that has associations of the 1930s and the Pērkoņkrusts movement, the thunder cross movement, and possible right-wing fascist associations because it has similarities to the swastika.
+I have discussed this a lot with my students who ask me whether I don't think it's unfair that Latvia gets blamed for using the Nazi swastika, when actually the Latvian thunder cross is something quite separate.
 I tell them that it depends on context.